tvandame/back-end-developer-interview-questions/README.md

 * Do you prefer to work on a team or alone?
 * What's the biggest problem faced on your projects and how did you solve it?
 * How you contribute to the open source community (Github, Bitbucket, IRC, forums)?
+* What do you think about algorithms?
+An algorithm which you like.
+Discuss.

 **[[⬆]](#toc) return to Table of Contents**